MariPM2/RUMTemperature/Wokwi codes/README.md

 Here you can find the implemented wokwi codes that have helped us complete this project

-WOKWI CODES
+**WOKWI CODES**

--FSM A/C wokwi code
+- FSM A/C wokwi code
--FSM Ultrasound code
+- FSM Ultrasound code
--Temperature Circuit Wokwi
+- Temperature Circuit Wokwi